 Have you experienced caregiver stress?

-Taking on the role of the primary caregiver can often be a rewarding experience, but it doesn’t come without challenges.
-The role reversal of parenting your parent, being responsible for medical decisions, and maybe even performing personal care duties like helping them bathe or dress are just a few of the common stressors in a family caregiver’s life.
-And while these duties don’t always take a toll on mental health, the majority of caregivers report that they do experience stress as a result of their caregiving role.
+Caregiving can often be a rewarding experience, but it doesn’t come without challenges.
+The majority of caregivers report that they experience stress as a result of their caregiving role.
 In fact, almost two-thirds of family caregivers reported moderate to high levels of stress according to a 2020 study published by AARP.
-Even professional caregivers need to take a timeout every so often.
+Professional caregivers experience this stress as well, and they often take it home with them when they leave their clients.

 When you picture stress relief, you may imagine yourself on a beach somewhere sipping a drink or spending a day at the spa.
 But for most caregivers, the opportunity for a vacation or an indulgent day to yourself doesn’t come up often.
 The good news is, there are ways to improve your mental state in just a few minutes wherever you are.
 The next time you’re feeling anxious but don’t have a lot of time, try these quick, science-backed ways to help relieve caregiver stress.